HaKai-2062/Chess-Game/README.md

     git clone https://github.com/HaKaiiii/Chess-The-Game.git
 ```
 - After that open **Chess The Game.sln** in Visual Studio to build the project from solution.
-- All the required libraries are already present (statically linked) and all the assets were taken from [PNGEGG](https://www.pngegg.com)
+- All the required libraries are already present (statically linked) and all the assets were taken from [PNGEGG](https://www.pngegg.com)(100x100 size).

 # Future Plans
 It currently lacks basic functionalities but after implementing basic functionalities, the plan is to add an AI and probably extend it to be multiplayer(p2p) with basic chat functionalities as well.